blairious/Oly_Market/README.md

 * Display a QR code.

 For advanced actions like adding funds, purchasing a gift card, or disputing a purchase, the customer will have to contact the main office for administrative action.

+## Admin Application - User Guide
+This application is currently in development.
+//TODO

+## Vendor Application - User Guide
+Not yet in development
+//TODO

+## Customer Application - User Guide
+Not yet in development
+//TODO